geopm/geopm/tutorial/pytorch_agent/README.md

 make
 ```

-This will build the GPU Torch Agent.
+This will build both the CPU and GPU Torch Agent.

-## 3) Perform GPU frequency sweeps to generate data for model training.
+## 3a) Perform GPU frequency sweeps to generate data for model training.
 Run the parres dgemm and stream frequency sweeps using the geopm/integration/experiment/
 infrastructure as covered in PR 2024.